-The latest Intel[®] Xeon[®] processor E3-1240-based small-to-medium business (SMB) server delivers significantly better performance and performance per watt than previous-generation Intel processorbased SMB servers while running typical office applications.
-In our tests, the Intel Xeon processor E3-1240-based server delivered up to 495 percent better performance than three previousgeneration Intel processor-based servers did.
-This superior performance, for comparatively little increase in cost, makes the new Intel Xeon processor E3-1240-based server a wise choice for any small business seeking an all-in-one SMB server.
+The latest Intel® Xeon® processor E3-1240 v2-based small-to-medium business (SMB) server delivers significantly better performance and performance per watt than older Intel processor-based SMB systems while running typical office applications.
+In our tests, the Intel Xeon processor E3-1240 v2-based server delivered up to 2.7 times the performance of a three-year-old server and a three-year-old desktop system used as a server, based on the concurrent relative Web requests per second, database orders per minute, and email response times.
+This superior performance makes the new Intel Xeon processor E3-1240 v2-based server a wise choice for any small business seeking an all-in-one SMB server.